Join us for music, food, and fun to benefit St. Luke's Elmore.

 In this class we'll practice tummy time, infant massage, and other techniques to nurture sensory motor success for your baby's body and brain development.
 We'll also discuss the best activities and environments to help your baby thrive—as well as those to avoid—along with early developmental milestones.
 You'll learn activities for coordination, calming, and connection with your baby.

-NOTE: This class is for the general public.
+This class is for new and expecting parents.

 Are you or a loved one worried about developing type 2 diabetes?
 You can reduce your risk through simple lifestyle changes.
 Even modest weight loss and increased physical activity can cut the risk in half.